adobe/reactor-turbine/README.md

-# @adobe/composer-turbine
+# @adobe/reactor-turbine

-Composer rule engine for processing rules on a client's website as well as delegating logic to extensions.
+Rule engine for processing rules on a client's website as well as delegating logic to extensions.

 ## Development Setup